Digant Sharma appointed by Jyotirmath to setup IT Cell and CSR Fundraising Initiatives Across Multiple States in India - www.lokmattimes.com

 Digant Sharma appointed by Jyotirmath to setup IT Cell and CSR Fundraising Initiatives Across Multiple States in India

-SMPL New Delhi [India], May 13: Jyotirmath, under the dynamic leadership of Present Jagadguru Shankaracharya of Jyotirmath Swamishri Avimukteshwarananda ...
+New Delhi [India], May 14: Jyotirmath, under the dynamic leadership of Present Jagadguru Shankaracharya of Jyotirmath Swamishri Avimukteshwarananda Saraswati Maharaj has appointed Mr Digant ...

-New Delhi [India], May 13: Jyotirmath, under the dynamic leadership of Present Jagadguru Shankaracharya of Jyotirmath Swamishri Avimukteshwarananda Saraswati Maharaj, has appointed Digant Sharma to set up IT Cell and CSR Fundraising Initiatives Across Multiple States across India.
+New Delhi [India], May 14: Jyotirmath, under the dynamic leadership of Present Jagadguru Shankaracharya of Jyotirmath Swamishri Avimukteshwarananda Saraswati Maharaj has appointed Mr Digant Sharma to setup IT Cell and CSR Fundraising Initiatives across Multiple States across India.

+Digant Sharma, is embarking on a transformative journey aimed at revitalizing traditional education, fostering community welfare, and preserving cultural heritage.
+With strategic projects underway or in the pipeline across several states, the organization is poised to make a profound impact on society.
+Mr. Digant Sharma is a dynamic individual with a multifaceted portfolio spanning diverse industries.

 Chhattisgarh: Empowering Tribal Communities